luigeneric/BSGOCore/README.md

 - **The server is a version of the original BSGO 2.0 Resurrection project with minor changes**

 ### Contributing
-Contributions are welcome!
+**Contributions are welcome!
-Please feel free to open issues for bugs and feature requests, or submit pull requests with improvements.
+Please feel free to open issues for bugs and feature requests, or submit pull requests with improvements.**

+## Repository Notes
+- The commit history has been reset to provide a clean and maintainable starting point.
+- Earlier iterations of this project contained non-essential artifacts, so the history was pruned to avoid confusion.

 ---